 Kentucky – The Hopkinsville Goblins are small extraterrestrial creatures with glowing yellow eyes who supposedly terrorized a Kentucky family in 1955, earning a moderate 5/10 survival rating against their reported cosmic weaponry.

-Maine – Pennywise the Clown is the shape-shifting entity who takes the form of a sinister clown to lure victims, resulting in a 1/10 survival odds.
+Maine – Pennywise the Clown is a shape-shifting entity that takes the form of a sinister clown to lure victims, resulting in a 1 in 10 chance of survival.

 Maryland – The Goatman of Maryland is an axe-wielding cryptid with the body of a man and head of a goat, giving it a 4/10 survival rating.